-Not at all important Slightly important Moderately important Very important Extremely important 1.
-I think I would be too tired to do my daily work after being physically active.
-2. I would sleep better if I was regularly physically active.
-3. I would feel good about myself if I kept my promise to be more physically active. - 4.
+Not at all important Slightly important Moderately important Very Important Extremely important 1.
+I think I would be too tired to do my daily work after being physically active. - 2.
+I would sleep better if I was regularly physically active. - 3.
+I would feel good about myself if I kept my promise to be more physically active. - 4.
 I would find it hard to find a physical activity that I enjoy that is not affected by bad weather.
-5. I would like my body better if I was regularly physically active.
-6. It would be easier for me to do routine physical tasks if I was regularly physically active.
-2000年 2 The Control of the Co 7.
-I would feel less stressed if I was regularly physically active.
+5. l would like my body better if I was regularly physically active.
+6. physical tasks if I was regularly dia 122002000 7.
 8. I feel uncomfortable when I engage in physical activity because I get out of breath and my heart beats very fast.
 9. I would feel more comfortable with my body if I was regularly physically active.